blackadder-git/byui/cse212/1-stacks.md

 Eat: 1
 Eat: pop() called on empty stack.
 ```
-## Problem to Solve: Notes in Reverse
+## Problem to Solve: I Can´t Read That

 ![image](images/igor.webp)

 While the good Doctor Frankenstein is away, trusty Igor has been tasked with transcribing the doctor's secret notebook into something more ledgible.
 Always one to please, Igor needs your help to write a program before the doctor returns.

-+ Use a stack to reverse the letters of the following message
++ Use a stack to reverse the words and letters in the following message

 ```
 efil fo kraps htiw erutaerc ezinavlaG .5\nrepap dekaos enirb htiw etarapes reppoc dna cniz fo setalp ytrof htiw sthguort eerht esu ,elip ciatlov dliuB .4\nefil fo stnemurtsni tcelloC .3\neussit dna snagro devreserp rehtegot hctitS .2\ndrayhcruhc sarcnaP .tS morf ymotana yrassecen erucorP .1